fbpx

 Definition

-Example of how you can use Keyword Density
+How you can use

-For instance, if a web page has 500 words and the target keyword appears 10 times, the keyword density would be (10 / 500) * 100 = 2%.
+For instance, if a web page has 500 words and the target keyword appears 10 times,.
+The keyword density would be (10 / 500) * 100 = 2%.
 This means the target keyword accounts for 2% of the total words on the page.

 Key Takeaways